slaydeapl/vue-grid/README.md

 ## Requirments

-NodeJs (LTS) must be installed on the machine it is running on.
-[NodeJS Download](https://nodejs.org/en/download/) Yarn must be installed to run, install and deploy the project [Yarn](https://yarnpkg.com/) Git should be installed to make it easier to push and pull from the repo.
-[Git](https://git-scm.com/downloads)
+NodeJs (LTS) must be installed on the machine it is running on [NodeJS Download](https://nodejs.org/en/download/).

+Yarn must be installed to run, install and deploy the project [Yarn](https://yarnpkg.com/).

+Git should be installed to make it easier to push and pull from the repo [Git](https://git-scm.com/downloads).

 ## Build Setup